Kidney Stones: Symptoms, Types, Causes and Treatment

 Factors that increase the risk of developing kidney stones include:

-• Obesity : A high BMI, a large waist circumference, and weight gain have all been associated to an increased risk of kidney stones.
+• Obesity: A high BMI, a large waist circumference, and weight gain have all been associated with an increased risk of kidney stones.

-• Blood testing : Blood tests may identify an excess of calcium or uric acid in your blood.
-Blood test results help your doctor monitor the health of your kidneys and may lead him or her to examine for other medical concerns.
+• Blood testing: Blood tests may identify an excess of calcium or uric acid in your blood.
+The results help your doctor monitor the health of your kidneys and may lead him or her to examine you for other medical concerns.

-• Urine testing : In this test, the urine is tested, which is collected 24-hour.
+• Urine testing: In this test, urine is collected 24 hours a day.
 This could indicate that the individual is excreting either too many stone-forming minerals or not enough stone-preventing chemicals.
-The doctor may recommend collecting two urine samples on two consecutive days for this test
+The doctor may recommend collecting two urine samples on two consecutive days for this test.

 Small stones with minimal symptoms Most small kidney stones do not require invasive treatment.
 The small stone can be passed through:

-• Drinking water : Drinking 1.8 to 3.6 liters of water per day will dilute the urine and may prevent stones from developing.
+• Drinking water: Drinking 1.8 to 3.6 litres of water per day will dilute the urine and may prevent stones from developing.
 Unless otherwise directed by the doctor, drink enough water to create clear or almost clear urine.

-• Using sound waves to break up stones : The doctor may recommend extracorporeal shock wave lithotripsy (ESWL) for certain kidney stones.
+• Using sound waves to break up stones: The doctor may recommend extracorporeal shock wave lithotripsy (ESWL) for specific kidney stones.
 Sound waves are used in ESWL to generate intense vibrations (shock waves) that break the stones into little pieces that can be passed in your urine.
-The operation takes about 45 to 60 minutes and can be painful, so patients may be medicated or given light anesthesia to make them more comfortable.
+The operation takes about 45 to 60 minutes and can be painful, so patients may be medicated or given light anaesthesia to make them more comfortable.

 Find Our Specialists